antiguatechlabs/antigua-tech-labs/memory-bank/techContext.md

 - **Next.js 15**: The latest version of Next.js, providing server components, improved routing with the App Router, and optimized rendering strategies.
 - **React 19**: The latest version of React, offering improved performance, better error handling, and enhanced developer experience.
 - **TypeScript**: Used throughout the project for type safety and improved developer experience.
+- **Next.js Middleware**: Used for language detection, validation, and redirection.

 ### UI Libraries